pbutland/caughtlistening/README.md

 This repository contains transcript data from the Trump New York trial, indictment #71543/2023 (https://pdfs.nycourts.gov/PeopleVs.DTrump-71543/transcripts/).

 The first transcript provided by the [New York State Unified Court System](https://ww2.nycourts.gov/press/index.shtml) was originally in PDF format.
 However, this was almost immediately taken down and replaced by, what can only be described as, an utterly retarded and almost unusable alternative.
 I'm sure that they have their reasons.
-Being American probably the most obvious one.
+Being American probably chief among them.

 The way that the transcripts have been published is that each page of a transcript is a separate HTML page and within this page an embedded image displays the text.
 As an image!!!